SJ23 Tech Tip B19, (Updated 2021-01-01) Bob Schimmel | |||||||

 board with the lower end permanently attached to an eye strap

 on either side of the companionway.
-Panache's have excellent hold down strength and are very secure.
+Panache's cords have excellent hold down strength and are very secure.
 Definitely quick to set and easy

 to remove, especially from inside the cabin.